-The whole world needs to consider more forgiveness
+The world needs more forgiveness, it starts here!

 Forgiveness is the most profound act and process, which is to do with you not the other person .
 It’s like peeling an onion, layer by layer.
 Moment by moment , person by person !